fdovila/GAIA_technical_whitepaper/readme.md

 is a function of *M*<sub>*i**j**k*</sub>, *M*<sub>*l**m**n*</sub>, and *p*.

-We aim to maximise the positive connections while minimising the negative ones by minimising a loss function *L*:
+Iaim to maximise the positive connections while minimising the negative ones by minimising a loss function *L*:

 *L*(*S*,*p*) =  − ∑<sub>*i*, *j*, *k*, *l*</sub>*w*<sub>*i**j*</sub> ⋅ *w*<sub>*k**l*</sub> ⋅ *S*<sub>*i**j**k**l*</sub>

 Here, *w*<sub>*i**j*</sub> and *w*<sub>*k**l*</sub> are the weights assigned to each user input.
-We use gradient descent or other optimization techniques to minimize the loss function and adjust the parameters *p* accordingly.
+Iuse gradient descent or other optimization techniques to minimize the loss function and adjust the parameters *p* accordingly.